codeasmanuscript/site/gps/r-syllabus.md

 ## Schedule ##

 Lesson content can be found [here](/lessons/).
-The workshop will follow the following sequence of topics on **Mondays from 3:00-6:00pm** at **65 St. George St., room 201**:
+The workshop is still in development at the moment, and the next sessions are still TBA.
+However, the workshop will likely cover the following topics:

-1. Git & GitHub -- Oct.
-26th
+1. Git & GitHub (maybe)
-2. Basics of R -- Nov.
-2nd
+2. Basics of R
-3. Data wrangling -- Nov.
-9th
+3. Data wrangling
-4. Visualization -- Nov.
-16th
+4. Visualization
-5. Dynamic report generation -- Nov.
-23rd
+5. Dynamic report generation

 ## Intended audience: ##